Whirling injections, surjections, and other functions between finite sets: Whirling on m -injections and m -surjections between finite sets

 The proofs of (3) and (4) are analogous to (1) and (2) using the inverse of whirling instead. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:whirlmesy} for $\calf=\inj_m(n,k)$] By the same relabeling argument from the injections proof, we will assume without loss of generality that within any given orbit $\eso$, 1 appears as an output at least as often as any other number $2,\dots,k$.
+\begin{proof}[of Theorem~\ref{thm:whirlmesy} for $\calf=\inj_m(n,k)$] Within any orbit $\eso$, we will assume without loss of generality that 1 appears as an output at least as often as any other number $2,\dots,k$.
+This is because if $i>1$ were to appear as an output more times than $1$, then we could renumber $i,i+1,\dots,k,1,\dots,i-1$ as $1,2,\dots,k$, and the outputs would remain the same relative to each other (mod $k$).

 Choose a 1 in the orbit board and call its position $P_1$.
 Then by Lemma~\ref{lem:below-m-inj}(2), there exists at least one occurrence of 2 in $(P_1,[1,n])$; pick a position $P_2$ containing such a 2 and place it in the same chunk as $P_1$.
 For every $P_i$ containing the value $i$, we select a position $P_{i+1}$ in $(P,[1,n])$ containing the value $i+1$ and place it in the same chunk as $P_i$.
 Continue this until the chunk contains $1,2,\dots,k$ (that is, until the $k$ positions that comprise the chunk contain the respective values $1,2,\dots,k$).